 How much does a CURF cost?

 CURF Microdata access is priced in accordance with ABS Pricing Policy and Commonwealth Cost Recovery Guidelines.
 Access to CURFs is charged per organisation not per person.
-Additional users of CURFs in an organisation will not incur additional charges.
-ABS does not charge an annual or renewal fee for access.
-For information on prices and how to pay, see our Microdata prices.
+Additional users of CURFs within an organisation do not incur additional charges.
+For information on prices and how to pay, see Microdata prices.

-A snapshot of the application process can be found on the How to Apply for Microdata page.
-Applications are completed online using the ABS MiCRO system.
+A snapshot of the application process can be found on the How to Apply for CURF Microdata page.
+CURF applications are completed online using the ABS MiCRO system.
 Clients will be required to agree to terms and conditions of use before submitting applications.

 This page first published 15 June 2011, last updated 24 June 2013